Xue family murder and abandonment: Custody

 Custody of the child was sought by her maternal grandmother, Liu Xiao Ping, from China.
-The child also has a half sister, Grace Xue, who claims also to have been abandoned by their father at the age of 19, weeks after she arrived in a foreign country.
-The half sister, now 27, expressed an interest in caring for the child although they had never met.
+The child also has a half-sister, Grace Xue, who claims also to have been abandoned by their father at the age of 19, weeks after she arrived in a foreign country.
+The half-sister, by now 27, expressed an interest in caring for the child although they had never met.

 Qian Xun returned to Auckland on 24 September 2007 where she was soon reunited with her grandmother.
-On 4 October 2007, the Family Court in New Zealand granted custody of Qian Xun to her grandmother, and visitation rights to her half sister, Grace Xue.
+On 4 October 2007, the Family Court in New Zealand granted custody of Qian Xun to her grandmother, and visitation rights to her half-sister, Grace Xue.
 Shortly after, Qian Xun returned to China with her grandmother on 6 October 2007.

 A trust fund for public donations, set up by Grace Xue, raised $NZ40,000 but the money was rejected by Qian Xun's grandmother.
 The money is now likely to be held in trust for Qian Xun's future use.